pulp-platform/dumpling/docs/architecture.rst

        {'type': 'loop', 'loop_body': List[Vector], 'repeat': int}

-Repeat indicates how often the loop is supposed to be applied with one causing the loop body to be applied exactly once.
+Repeat indicates how often the loop is supposed to be applied with.
+A value of 1 causes the loop body to be applied exactly once.

 The Pin Declaration
 """""""""""""""""""

-The :py:class:`VectorBuilder <dumpling.Common.VectorBuilder.VectorBuilder>` class is the working horse when it comes to generating these vectors.
-The class is instantiated with by providing a declaration of all the pins that should end up in the vectors created by this particular instance of :py:class:`VectorBuilder <dumpling.Common.VectorBuilder.VectorBuilder>`.
-Each pins is declared with a **logical name**, and a **physical name**.
-The **logical name** is used by protocol driver classes like ``JTAGDriver`` to rever to pins without knowing the actual **physical name** used in the design.
-This makes the drivers agnostic of the naming scheme used for a particular chip.
+The :py:class:`VectorBuilder <dumpling.Common.VectorBuilder.VectorBuilder>`
+class is the working horse when it comes to generating vectors.
+The class is instantiated by providing a declaration of all the pins that should end up in the vectors created by this particular instance of :py:class:`VectorBuilder
+<dumpling.Common.VectorBuilder.VectorBuilder>`.
+Each pin is declared with a
+**logical name**, and a **physical name**.
+The **logical name** is used by protocol driver classes like ``JTAGDriver`` to refer to pins without knowing the actual **physical name** used in the design.
+This makes the drivers agnostic to the naming scheme used for a particular chip.
 An example of such a **logical name**, **phyiscal name** relation would be ``tck`` = ``pad_pulp_jtag_tck_i``.
 Eeach of the more abstract driver classes (e.g. the ``JTAGDriver``) internally uses the logical name while the VectorWriter class that generates the AVC file will later on map them to the actual signal name used in the design.
-Logical names should thus be used consistently and drivers must declare the names they will internally use in their documentation so the user knows what pin declaration to use.
+Logical names should thus be used consistently and drivers must declare the names they internally use in their documentation so the user knows what pin declaration to provide to the VectorBuilder instance.

 The actual pin declaration is just a dictionary with **logical name** as the key and another dictionary as the value.
 Here is an example::